marchbox/form-error/proposal.md

 1. Enhancing the existing `<output>` element
 2. Add a new `<error>` element

 But both options share a similar set of mechanisms.
 I’ll illustrate the abstract mechanisms first, then detail the pros and cons of each option.
-We’ll use the term “display element” to represent the element that display the validation messages, it could either represent an `<output>` element or an `<error>` element.
+We’ll use the term “display element” to represent the element that displays the validation messages, it could either be an `<output>` element or an `<error>` element.

 ### How it works

-* The *display element* has a `for` attribute (and an `htmlFor` property) to declare the association between the itself and a form control element
+* The *display element* has a `for` attribute (and an `htmlFor` property) to declare the association between itself and a form control element
     * When the associated form control element is invalid, browser should add the *display element* to its  `ariaErrorMessageElements` property
 * The `validity` attribute
     * Authors can provide a list of space-separated strings as its value, to represent which built-in validities’ validation messages the element should display.
 The names of the built-in validities are case insensitive, e.g. `valueMissing` can be represented as `valueMissing` or `valuemissing` in the attribute value